Jturnerusa/irc.py/README.md

 # irc.py
-A simple tiny wrapper around the IRC protocol
+A tiny wrapper around the IRC protocol

 Example: